AmishSethi/VGL/README.md

 ## Code Structure

-The code structure of this repository is straightforward:
+The code structure of this repository is as follows:

 **Model Architectures:**
 * `models_radius.py`: DiT-based model with continuous radius conditioning for size control experiments.